mcrovero/effect-nextjs/README.md

 ### @mattiacrovero/effect-nextjs

-Typed helpers to build Next.js App Router pages, layouts, and server actions with Effect.
+Typed helpers to build Next.js App Router pages, layouts, server components, and server actions with Effect.
 Compose middlewares as `Context.Tag`s, validate params/search params/input with `Schema`, and run your `Effect` programs with a single call.

 ### Getting Started